-Insurance - All American participants are insured under Mercer Campus Travel Assistance.
+Insurance - All American participants are insured under AXA Assistance.
 Mandatory insurance coverage includes comprehensive international healthcare and emergency evacuation.
-The cost for insurance is included in the Program Fee.
+The cost of insurance is included in the Program Fee.

-- History and Charm of Flourishing Krakow: An article by Conde Nast Traveler magazine highlighting many aspects of this up-and-coming city.
+- Poland's historic, captivating Krakow: An article by Rick Steves, Boomer Digital magazines, highlighting many aspects of this up-and-coming city.

-- Krakow Info: The top attraction and the premier tourist destination in Poland, today's Krakow (dated English spelling 'Krakow') is a vibrant city of a million, proud of its long and glorious history, rich heritage, and architectural beauties.
+- Krakow Info: The top attraction and the premier tourist destination in Poland is today's Krakow, a vibrant city of a million, proud of its long and glorious history, rich heritage, and architectural beauties.
 For centuries the capital of the Polish kingdom, nowadays it remains the southern Poland's metropolis and the seat of the Malopolska provincial government.
 Important as a crucial center of business, culture, and education, Krakow is also famous for its myriad restaurants and clubs.

 - Map of Old Town Krakow